Stellman and fellow teaching professional Jane Frost represent the Hall of Fame class of 2018

 In 2006, she was a co-founder and CEO of Ladies Links Fore Golf (LL4G), a company that became the official online amateur golf community of the LPGA, designed to offer women golfers instruction, support, and mental and physical strategies to improve their golf games.
 L4G offered golf programs for female amateurs in the United States, Mexico and Canada, and owned the only golf magazine for women that highlighted the LPGA Tour, travel, information for beginners and merchandise.

-Among her various other contributions to the game, Stellman sat on the first committee that developed the LPGA T&CP Hall of Fame and she developed the LPGA T&CP ‘Front Row Experience’ where fans at LPGA Tour events could receive a complimentary 10-minute lesson from a LPGA T&CP member.
-This program proved to be a highly successful marketing program for LPGA T&CP members while also being an enjoyable activity for golf fans.
+Among her various other contributions to the game, Stellman sat on the first committee that developed the LPGA Professionals Hall of Fame and she developed the LPGA Professionals ‘Front Row Experience’ where fans at LPGA Tour events could receive a complimentary 10-minute lesson from a LPGA Professionals member.
+This program proved to be a highly successful marketing program for LPGA Professionals members while also being an enjoyable activity for golf fans.

 “Lynn is a loving friend to many, and is a sister and an aunt.
 I’ve watched the love that exudes from Lynn to her family and they back to her.
 And when you are a friend of Lynn, she will always have your back.
 She will add a huge amount of credibility to the Hall and represent it with humility and grace.”

-The LPGA Teaching and Club Professionals (T&CP) membership, founded in 1959 as an outgrowth of the LPGA Tour, boasts the largest membership of women golf professionals in the world.
-LPGA T&CP members are certified as golf instructors, coaches and business managers through a comprehensive curriculum designed to meet the changing needs of the golfing public.
+The LPGA Professionals (formerly the LPGA Teaching and Club Professionals ), founded in 1959 as an outgrowth of the LPGA Tour, boasts the largest membership of women golf professionals in the world.
+LPGA Professionals members are certified as golf instructors, coaches and business managers through a comprehensive curriculum designed to meet the changing needs of the golfing public.

-More than 1,700 strong, LPGA T&CP members are dedicated to the advancement of golf and serve throughout the golf industry as head professionals, assistant professionals, teaching professionals, directors of golf, owners of golf schools and facilities, golf administrators, college and high school coaches and more.
+More than 1,800 strong, LPGA Professionals members are dedicated to the advancement of golf and serve throughout the golf industry as head professionals, assistant professionals, teaching professionals, directors of golf, owners of golf schools and facilities, golf administrators, college and high school coaches and more.

 The LPGA is headquartered in Daytona Beach, Fla.
 For more information, log onto www.lpga.com.